piotrmurach/tty-markdown/README.md

 ### 1.8 Horizontal Rule

-You can specify a horizontal rule in markdown:
+You can specify a horizontal rule in Markdown:

 ```markdown
 ***